gvwilson/sensibleadventures/cloudherd/cloudherd.md

 toward Noxy.
 "Lead on, honored."

 Noxy and the young soldier walked in step through the bright morning.
-"That's the South Tower," Noxy said, pointing.
-"It still has a roof, but the stairs inside fell down a long time ago.
-You used to be able to get up there by climbing a tree, but they cut it down after Grappa Gas fell out of it for the second time.
-That was before I was born.
-And that one's the Round Tower, and the short one over there is called the Quick Tower, because it's quickest to get up."
+"That's the Round Tower," Noxy said, pointing.
+"It has a ghost, but nobody's seen it in years.
+The short one over there is called the Quick Tower, because it's the quickest to get up.
+And that's the South Tower, The stairs inside fell down a long time ago---you used to be able to get up there by climbing a tree, but they cut it down after Grappa Gas fell out of it for the second time.
+That was before I was born."

 "It's a shame it's been allowed to go to ruin," Private Thokmay said, studying the South Tower.